Go to Midwest Weeds Home Page

 · wood is bright yellow

-· is dioecious, with female trees bearing elongated white, red or purple raspberry-like fruit favored by birds, who help distribute seeds
+· is dioecious, with female trees bearing elongated white, red or purple blackberry-like fruit favored by birds, who help distribute seeds

 · bulldozing, cutting do not kill; will sprout back from roots, cut stumps